Alex Rutar

 Contactalex@rutar.org

-Course description
+Course details

 The goal of this course is to provide an introduction to fractal geometry from the perspective of dynamical systems theory.
 A particular emphasis is given on objects with some form of invariance under re-scaling, such as self-similarity.

 A key intermediate goal is to introduce dynamical systems theory, which (for us) is a useful frame of reference for understanding invariance.
-This is a ubiquitous tool in analysis, PDEs, mathematical physics, geometry, engineering, …
+This is a ubiquitous tool in analysis, PDEs, geometry, mathematical physics, engineering, …

 Some topics which will be covered: